WINE: yayin. Masculine Noun. (Strong’s 3196).

 …YHWH of hosts will defend them.
 And they will devour and trample on the sling stones; and they will drink and be boisterous as with wine [yayin]; and they will be filled like a sacrificial basin, drenched like the corners of the altar.
 And YHWH their God will save them in that day as the flock of His people; For they are as the stones of a crown, sparkling in His land.

 They were filled and they were drenched, yet YHWH would save them through the blood of his covenant.
 It was a binding promise… a promise of a sacrifice to save humanity.

 Wine brings to mind the bread and wine of the Communion Table.
 Bread and wine was a common, and distinguished, pairing in the Bible.
 The first time they were paired together in the Scripture was at the hand the king-priest Melchizedek of Salem:

 After Abram returned from defeating Chedorlaomer and the kings allied with him, the king of Sodom went out to meet him in the Valley of Shaveh (that is, the King’s Valley).
 Then Melchizedek king of Salem [melek salem] brought out bread and wine [lechem wa-yayin]—since he was priest of God Most High— and he blessed Abram and said:

 “Blessed be Abram by God Most High, Creator of heaven and earth, and blessed be God Most High, who has delivered your enemies into your hand.”

-Many consider king Melchizedek to be a proto-Messianic figure, or the pre-incarnate Messiah.
+Many consider king Melchizedek to be a proto-Messianic figure, or even the pre-incarnate Messiah.
 Jesus offered his own body, as bread, and his own blood, as wine.
-For Yeshua’s disciples, who were well versed in the Tanakh, the final Passover with Jesus may have triggered an association in their minds with the king-priest Melchizedek of Salem, whose full name and title in Hebrew means King-of-Righteousness, King of Peace.
+For Yeshua’s disciples, who were well versed in the Tanakh, the final Passover with Jesus may have triggered an association in their minds with the king-priest Melchizedek of Salem, whose full name in Hebrew meant My King is Righteous(ness).